uber/NullAway/README.md

 We do not particularly recommend using NullAway with Lombok.
 However, NullAway encodes some knowledge of common Lombok annotations and we do try for best-effort compatibility.
 In particular, common usages like `@lombok.Builder` and `@Data` classes should be supported.

-In order for NullAway to successfully detect Lombok generated code within the in-memory Java AST, the following configuration option must be passed to Lombok as part of an applicable `lombok.config` file:
+For the best compatibility with NullAway, add the following configuration options to an applicable `lombok.config` file:

 ```
-addLombokGeneratedAnnotation
+lombok.addLombokGeneratedAnnotation = true
+lombok.addNullAnnotations = <flavor>
 ```

-This causes Lombok to add `@lombok.Generated` to the methods/classes it generates.
+See the [Lombok configuration documentation](https://projectlombok.org/features/configuration) for more details.
+The `addLombokGeneratedAnnotation` option causes Lombok to add `@lombok.Generated` to the methods/classes it generates.
 NullAway will ignore (i.e. not check) the implementation of this generated code, treating it as unannotated.
+The `addNullAnnotations` options causes Lombok to add nullability annotations to its generated code, which can remove certain NullAway false positives.
+In particular, with this option enabled, Lombok adds a `@Nullable` annotation to the parameter of every generated `equals()` method, and then NullAway will not warn if a `@Nullable` argument is passed to such a method.

 ## Code Example